arcbtc/LNURLPoS/README.md

 ## Case

 Recycle the T-Display case, as with the smaller keypad it all fits together perfectly.
-See video tutorial.
+See <a href="https://twitter.com/arcbtc/status/1442511015669809152">demo</a>

 Alternatively, there are 2 lightburn designs for cases depending on membrane keypads.
 Designs use layered 3mm acrylic and M4 nuts/bolts <br/>(Blue = fill/engrave 1.5mm depth, Black = cut)
 <p align="center">